madgik/exareme/Federated-Deployment/Documentation/Federation_Specifications.md

 nc -z -v -w1 -u <host> 7946 # for all nodes
 ```

-**Note:** netcat is not installed by default on RHEL; it can be done with the command `sudo yum install nc`.
-The -z option is not available on RHEL: simply run the commands above without it.

-**Note 2:** Alternatively, if you are using `bash` as your command line shell and it was build with the support for it; tcp ports opening can be checked with this command (change tcp for udp to check udp ports):
+**Note 1:** Alternatively, if you are using `bash` as your command line shell and it was build with the support for it; tcp ports opening can be checked with this command (change tcp for udp to check udp ports):

 ```
 </dev/tcp/<host>/<port> && echo "Port is open and docker is running" || echo "Port is closed and/or docker is not running"